30-day ceasefire, 11-14 hostages released: New hostage deal proposal after meetings in Qatar

 The Egyptian offer is also seen as problematic with the Israeli coalition cabinet, as it demands immediate negotiations for a permanent ceasefire after a partial hostage release.

-According to Ynet, the proposal discussed in Qatar, while not calling for an immediate Israeli withdrawal or permanent ceasefire, reportedly includes assurances from both the United States and Qatar of a full Israeli withdrawal in the near future.
+According to Ynet, the proposal discussed in Qatar, while not calling for an immediate Israeli withdrawal or permanent ceasefire, apparently includes assurances from both the United States and Qatar of a full Israeli withdrawal in the near future.

 However, after Egypt's “small deal” proposal was sent to Hamas, Khalil al-Hayya, Sinwar's former deputy, said, "There is no change in Hamas' position and the demand for a general ceasefire and an IDF withdrawal from the Gaza Strip."